CommanderMC-Mac-Lifetime/.github/profile/README.md

 ## How to Install

-1. Click the "Download for macOS" button above to visit the CommanderMC installation page.
+1. Click the "Download macOS" button above to visit the CommanderMC installation page.
 2. Follow the step-by-step instructions provided on the installation website to complete the CommanderMC setup on your Mac.

 ---